leekchan/gtf/README.md

 ### Method 2 : Adds gtf functions to the existing template.

-You can also add the gtf functions to the existing template.
+You can also add the gtf functions to the existing template(html/template package).
 Just call ".Funcs(gtf.GtfFuncMap)".

 ```Go
 package main